patrika1979/BGC-v1/README.md

 Clone this repositoy.
 If on Linux run ./etl_bgc.sh

+Download and unzip the appropriate files into the code/movies_db folders.

 On windows run etl_bgc.bat

 The results will be stored on the output folder.